laithpengu/CMPE_Capstone/CODE/hdl/bc_buffer/doc/bc_buffer.md

 ## Ports
 - input clk
 - input rst: Async, active-high reset

+- input avoid_out_rdy: old_fifo read enable.
+Signal that Avoidance is ready to receive data from the FIFO
+- output avoid_out_valid: if High then the Old_FIFO has data ready to send to Avoidance
+- output [15:0] avoid_out_data: old_fifo data out.
+Data that Avoidance is receiving from the FIFO

+- output avoid_in_rdy: if High then Avoidance has data ready to send to New_FIFO
 - input avoid_in_valid: new_fifo write enable.
 Signal that Avoidance is ready to send new data into the FIFO
+- input [15:0] avoid_in_data: new_fifo data in.
+Data that Avoidance is passing to the FIFO

 - input ctrl_out_rdy: new_fifo read enable.
 Signal that Control Logic is ready to receive new data from the FIFO
+- output ctrl_out_valid: if High then New_FIFO has data ready to send to Control Logic
+- output [15:0] ctrl_out_data: new_fifo data out.
+Data that Control Logic is receiving from the FIFO

+- output ctrl_in_rdy: if High then Control Logic has data ready to send to Old_FIFO
 - input ctrl_in_valid: old_fifo write enable.
 Signal that Control Logic is ready to new data into the FIFO
-- input avoid_out_rdy: old_fifo read enable.
-Signal that Avoidance is ready to receive data from the FIFO
-- input [15:0] avoid_in_data: new_fifo data in.
-Data that Avoidance is passing to the FIFO
 - input [15:0] ctrl_in_data: old_fifo data in.
 Data that Control Logic is passing to the FIFO
-- output [15:0] avoid_out_data: old_fifo data out.
-Data that Avoidance is receiving from the FIFO
-- output [15:0] ctrl_out_data: new_fifo data out.
-Data that Control Logic is receiving from the FIFO
 ## How to use
 ### Entering data into FIFO
 - FIFO takes 10 clock cycles to setup